Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Currently hard-coding grid height and width in MarsGrid as well as Position.
 At some point might want to pass value down rather than having connascence between these variables

-Next steps are to finish rendering the grid.
-Then we can decide if we want to tackle styling - or render the rover in the grid first.
+-- 2024-04-18
+Finished rendering the grid.
+Began rendering the rover at start position.
+Decided to pass Mars Rover state into the grid, so it re-renders when the controller changes it.

+Note: in hindsight would probably pass the state to the grid at the start when first rendering the grid.